fisterloegsovs/NES2024/README.md

 # NES2024

-Solution to the project.
+Our solution to the project.

-Just run the main.py file to run project.
+Everything has been grouped into one file so just do 'python main.py' to run.
+Input files can be specified in the code.
+Output can be found in the file 'evaluation_results.txt'.